-If you live in a very sandy area that is prone to dust storms I would consider adding goggles to your bug out bag as well.
+If you live in a very sandy area that is prone to dust storms I would consider adding goggles to your bag as well.

 I also recommend having clear lenses or another pair of clear glasses available for night time.
 This is even more important if you’re going to be stomping around the woods at night with minimal light.
 You’ve already been forced out of your home, you don’t want to have to deal with an eye injury at the same time.
 Especially since they’re so easily preventable.

-I consider eye protection a must for any bug out bag.
+I consider eye protection a must for any urban survival kit.

 If you’re bugging out from the city, having some form of dust mask in your bug out bag makes a lot of sense.
 Dirt and particles in the air are all very likely in many natural and man-made disasters.

 We all probably remember the images of first responders at ground zero during the attacks on 9/11.
 If I was caught in a similar situation, or an earthquake, I’d love to have a dust mask and some goggles.

 One of the best fire-making devices available to anyone is a simple Bic disposable lighter.
 They’re inexpensive, light, and readily available almost everywhere.

 The best part is they give you the ability to start fires with little to no training.
-Any bug out bag should have a few.
 Extra lighters would also make a good barter item.